ben-gibson/GitLink/README.md

 A URL can be generated in one of the following ways:

-* Fle at a commit
+* File at a commit
 * File at a branch
 * Commit